Start Small but Think BIG!

 #10 Use Your Network and Websites Like Fiverr and People Per Hour

 I mentioned this several times so far… Starting your own online Business for Cheap means that you will probably need to rely on your personal skills.
 However, there will be moments that you will need assistance and help on various tasks so always have your ears and eyes open for potential collaborations and contributors.
 Whenever you need to outsource a task you should firstly ask your friends, family and network to see if there is a contact that you can get for an affordable solution.
 Someone might know someone who knows someone… who will get the job that you want done for a low fee and you know that the work will be good or even descent.
 However if you can’t find any solution to your problem through asking around then you might want to search through global marketplaces like Fiverr, where freelancers offer their services at a cost starting from $5 per job.
 You always have to check the ratings and the reviews to find the best freelancer for your needs.
-Through online marketplaces like Fiverr or People Per Hour you can find translators, marketers, programmers, musicians, graphic designers, copywriters and whatever else you can imagine!
+Through online marketplaces like Fiverr or People Per Hour you can find translators, SEO (search engine optimisation) marketers, online marketers, copywriters, programmers, musicians, graphic designers, and whatever else you can imagine!
 The good thing is that these platforms are universal so you can find good deals from freelancers around the world who are willing to provide their services for a low fixed fee.

 * EXTRA TIP: It’s good to check out the positive reviews but you should always find out if there is a negative review about the freelancer’s service, and if so why the service was bad.
 Don’t forget never to pay the whole amount in advance.
 You can negotiate to pay him an amount in advance and the rest after the completion of the project.
 In this way you know at least that they will do their best to provide a good result in order to get paid.